Battle Hymn of the Tiger MotherBattle Hymn of the Tiger Mother by Amy Chua

 I’m now offering electronic autographs for Clare and Western Herbs via Kindlegraph.
 So far these autographs are available on the Kindle, but I have to admit the technology is pretty cool.
 Check it out.

-Below Stairs: The Classic Kitchen Maid's Memoir That Inspired Below Stairs: The Classic Kitchen Maid’s Memoir That Inspired “Upstairs, Downstairs” and “Downton Abbey” by Margaret Powell
+Below Stairs: The Classic Kitchen Maid's Memoir That Inspired Below Stairs: The Classic Kitchen Maid’s Memoir That Inspired “Upstairs Downstairs” and “Downton Abbey” by Margaret Powell

 My rating: 4 of 5 stars